leikareipa/lintulista/README.md

 }
 ```

-The first four properties correspond to the parameters to PHP's `mysqli_connect()`.
-The last property, `pepper`, which you should also provide, is a string used to pepper certain hashes.
+The first four properties correspond to the parameters to PHP's `mysqli_connect()` function.
+The last property, `pepper` is a string used by Lintulista to pepper certain hashes - you can use e.g. a randomly-generated string of some length, dependent on your strategy of hashing.

-The path to the credentials file can be set in [server/database.php](server/database.php).
+You can set the path in which Lintulista looks for this file via the constructor to the DatabaseAccess class in [server/database.php](server/database.php).

 ##### Tables
-The data are laid out in four tables, as described below.
+The database's data are laid out in four tables, as described below.

 **Table 1: lintulista_lists**.
-Stores metadata about each user-created observation list.
+Stores metadata about each user-created list.

 | Field        | Type                  | Null | Key | Default | Extra          |
 |--------------|-----------------------|------|-----|---------|----------------|